|God's guidance isn't always easy to understand|

 We can see the effects of these generational curses everywhere when so

-many children get cancer or die prematurely.
+many children get cancer, die prematurely, or get other bad curses.
 What sins did they commit

 to deserve so much suffering?
 We need to look to ourselves and be sure